Mühlauer Str. 24, 83088 Kiefersfelden.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 Above the village Mühlbach, which belongs to Oberaustein, is a cave castle named Höhlenburg Luegstein, located inside a small cave named Luegstein Höhle (Outlook cave) or Grafenloch (Counts' Hole).
 It is reached fom the end of Bergweg in Mühlbach with a short walk, and is also part of the Audorfer Höhlenweg (Audorf Cave Trail).
 This trail connects four caves the Ponorhöhle (sink cave) in the Burgberg, the cave restaurant Weber an der Wand, the Rossstall (Horses Stable), and the nearby cave castle.

-There is also an old legend abut the cave: The count von Auer inherited his title and power by killing his parents.
-One day a gipsy woman predicted him his close death by a thunderbolt.
+The count von Auer inherited his title and power by killing his parents.
+One day a gypsy woman predicted him his close death by a thunderbolt.
 She said it was the retribution for killing his parents.
-Soon after a thunderbolt hit the tower of his castle, and he believed the prediction.
-He moved into the cave castle as he thought to be save from thunderbolts inside the cave.
-But one day he was fleeing from a sudden storm into the cave and was hit by a thunderbolt on the ladder into the cave
+Soon after a thunderbolt hit the tower of his castle, and he believed in the prediction.
+He moved into the cave castle as he thought to be safe from thunderbolts inside the cave.
+But one day he was fleeing from a sudden storm into the cave and was hit by a thunderbolt on the ladder into the cave.

 This legend about the cave castle seems to us to be a self-fulfilling prophecy.
 If he had not believed in the prophecy, he would not have fled to the cave castle and thus would not have been struck dead by lightning on the ladder.